Go Back

 • Olive oil

-• 1 teaspoon dried thyme leaves, plus additional to garnish
+• 1 t dried thyme leaves, plus additional to garnish

 • Date honey